qwercik/mts/README.md

 (NOT (p(X, Y, X, Y, X, Y) IFF (EXISTS Y q(X, Y, X, Y, X, Y, X))))
 ```

-## Language
-If you would like to change app language, set *lang* value in file config.json.
-Supported languages: en, pl.

 ## Testing
 If you would like to test an app with some predefined tests, run script test.py
 ```